 12. Manor Farm: one of a series of traditional farmhouses in key locations around the town.

 Age 1880s.
 Rarity Traditional red brick construction.
-Part of a trio with New Farm and Mill Farm of traditional farmsteads located in prominent locations in the town.
-Architectural and Artistic interest Attractive farmhouse, the history of which informs of past practices, technology, innovation.
 A traditional farmstead comprising the farmhouse and working farm buildings.
+Architectural and Attractive farmhouse, the history of which informs of past Artistic interest practices, technology, innovation.
+A traditional farmstead comprising the farmhouse and working farm buildings.
 Group value Some heritage significance linked to the complex as a whole.
-Archaeological interest None.
-Historic interest Originally farmed by the Flint family; later owned by the Crafers.
+Archaeological None. interest Historic interest Originally farmed by the Flint family; later owned by the Crafers.
 Landmark status Visual prominence due to its location on as an entrance to the town on the corner of Market Lane and Burnt Street.

-Social and Communal Value Residential use.
+Social and Residential use.
+Communal Value

-Appendix D: Justification for Local Green Spaces
+Appendix C: Justification for Local Green Spaces